Trump prepares to launch third campaign for the White House

 PALM BEACH, Fla. — Former President Donald Trump is preparing to launch his third campaign for the White House on Tuesday, looking to move on from disappointing midterm defeats and defy history amid signs that his grip on the Republican Party is waning.

-Trump had hoped to use the GOP's expected gains in last week's elections as a springboard to vault himself to his party's nomination by locking in early support to keep potential challengers at bay.
-Instead, he now finds himself being blamed for backing a series of losing candidates after disappointing results in which Democrats retained control of the Senate and House control remains too early to call.
+Trump had hoped to use the GOP's expected gains in last week's elections as a springboard to vault himself to his party's nomination.
+Instead, he finds himself being blamed for backing a series of losing candidates after Republicans failed to take control of the Senate.
+While the party was on the cusp of retaking control of the House on Tuesday, it could end up with its narrowest majority in decades.

 Another campaign is a remarkable turn for any former president, much less one who made history as the first to be impeached twice and whose term ended with his supporters violently storming the U.S. Capitol in a deadly bid to halt the peaceful transition of power on Jan.
 6, 2021.
 Just one president in U.S. history has been elected to two nonconsecutive terms: Grover Cleveland in 1884 and 1892.